ryansolid/nuxt-hackernews/README.md

 # Nuxt Hackernews

-You can view this application [here](https://nuxt-hackernews.netlify.app/)
+You can view this application [here](https://nuxt-hackernews.netlify.app/).
+Deploy to Netlify function (resource error currently on edge deploy).

 ## Setup